10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 Okay, ready to take it up a level?

-I will show you some of my favorite – and not so favorite, but effective – floor and standing core exercises for seniors that want a more advanced workout.
+I will show you some of my favorite – and not so favorite, but effective – floor and standing core exercises.

 However, if getting on the floor is an issue for you – I will share alternatives with a stability ball or explain how to do them while standing.